-Here are the ten primary reasons why people have and are becoming homeless today:
+Here are ten primary reasons why people have and are becoming homeless today:

 - 1. Limited moral outcry to love and treat others as ourselves.
 People experiencing homelessness/housing crises are often not allowed at decision making tables. - 2.
-Greed: ME and MY needs are more important than we the people and the common good. - 3.
+Greed: ME and MY needs are more important than "we the people" and using our resources for the common good. - 3.
 Housing is treated as a commodity, not a basic need.
-In Minnesota, through our tax expenditure budget we will subsidize primarily white homeowners housing 4 to5 times the amount we provide renters with low incomes.
-In addition to this disparity in use of our resources, there is a significant disparity in homeownership rates between white and diverse community members.
-We are the 5th worst state in the country in this disparity. (in 2013 we were the worst in the country) - 4.
+In Minnesota, through our tax expenditure budget we will subsidize primarily white homeowners housing 3 to 4 times the amount we provide renters with low incomes.
+There is a significant disparity in homeownership rates between white and diverse community members due to discrimination and limited culturally based homeownership training.
+We are the 5th to 12th worst state in the country in this disparity.
+(In 2013 we were the worst.) - 4.
 Lack of or no enforcement of our civil rights and fair housing laws Discrimination against our diverse communities and across income levels continues to increase. - 5.
 Wages/ Social Security/ Unemployment/ Public assistance are not livable incomes.
 If you have money, no matter what other issues you have, you typically can get housing.
-The fastest growing percentage of our population experiencing homelessness are our seniors, who are unable to afford housing.
+The fastest growing percentage of our population experiencing homelessness are our seniors, who are unable to afford housing. - 6.
+Demolition/loss of housing without replacement.
+Demolition of Residential hotels in 1960s-1980s.
+Tax code change in 1986: This drove out of business many our ma and pa landlords, complicated the housing development process, and required sophisticated and well-funded investors to use the Low Income Housing Tax Credit.
+170,000 (NOAH) Naturally Occurring Affordable Housing Units at risk of conversion in the Twin Cities Metro area, that is about 3⁄4 of our rental property that rents for \$500-1200/month.

-- 6. Demolition/loss of housing without replacement.
-Demolition of Residential hotels in 1960s-1970s.
-Tax code change in 1986: Drove out of business our ma and pa landlords, complicated the housing development process, and required sophisticated and well-funded investors to use the Low Income Housing Tax Credit.
-170,000 (NOAH) Naturally Occurring Affordable Housing Units at risk of conversion in the Twin Cities Metro area, that is about 3⁄4 of our rental property that rents for \$500-1200/month. - 7.
-Credit Expanded in 1970s Buy now, pay later became the norm.
+- 7. Credit Expanded in 1970s Buy now, pay later became the norm.
 Debt increased. - 8.
 Disinvestment in opportunities for people with limited resources in housing, jobs, social services, education, health care.
-The dismantling the mental health asylums without creating the promised community housing.
-Federal government capped domestic program spending, and pitted them against each other while we built up defense/war budget and tax breaks for wealthiest.
-This began in the 1970s, expanded in the 1980s with President Reagan and a Democratic Congress, and has continued to NOW. - 9.
-Scams in the housing and homeless industries with little or no consequences for the perpetrators.
+The dismantling of the mental health system without creating the promised community housing.
+Federal government capped domestic program spending, and pitted programs against each other while we built up defense/war budget and tax breaks for the wealthiest.
+This began in the 1970s, expanded in the 1980s with President Reagan and a Democratic Congress, and continues today. - 9.
+Scams and issues in the housing and homeless industries with little or no consequences for the perpetrators.
 We have had over 150,000 foreclosures since 2007 in MN.
-Homeless Counts do not include most of people using homeless services.
-We spend more money on data collection than on shelter in MN.
-There are few or no expectations for those living in supportive housing. - 10.
+Homeless Counts do not include most of people utilizing homeless services.
+Up until a couple years ago, we spent more money on data collection than appropriations for shelter in MN.
+We use a significant portion of our homeless funds to serve people permanently housed. - 10.
 To rent housing, a criminal, credit, and rental check is almost always completed.
 Anything on your record may keep you out of rental housing.
 We do not teach our children basic living skills: budgeting, use of credit, and landlord tenant law.
 Only a credit check is done when you buy a home and that is not done if you buy with cash.